xzhang03/NidaqGUI/README.md

 ![unconditiona_food-then-opto](https://github.com/xzhang03/NidaqGUI/blob/master/Schemes/unconditional%20foodthenopto.png)

-## I. Conditional stim.-delayed TTL output (Conditional behavioral task)
+## J. Conditional stim.-delayed TTL output (Conditional behavioral task)
 The generation of stimulation-delayed train is condition to a TTL input (e.g., licking) during the response period.
 An audio cue or an LED cue may be used to signal the onset of the response period.

 ### 1. Conditional Opto-then-food